makyuzmert/makyuzmert.github.io/_pages/research.md

 My research explores the impact of international trade and financial movements on health and income inequality.
 One strand of research in this area investigates how trade liberalization, foreign direct investment, and globalization shape income inequality in the EU members and OECD countries.
-Another strand of research in this area understands the interaction between trade-financial openness and health.
+Another strand of research in this area understands the interaction between trade&financial openness and health.
 My interest in the socioeconomic determinants of health informs policy makers on how international trade-financail transactions help increase healthy behaviour.These research areas uses advanced econometric methods such as panel cointegration, estimation, and causality considering cross-section dependence.